 \section{Nonexistence of wave operators}

-In this section, we shall prove Theorem \ref{T2}.
-Nonexistence of wave operators for long-range perturbations was firstly considered by Dollard \cite{Do}, and this approach was applied to some Hamiltonians, see e.g. Ozawa \cite{O}, Jensen-Ozawa \cite{JO}, Ishida \cite{I}, \cite{I2}.
-In particular, we refer the approach of Ozawa \cite{O}.
-Let $(\cdot, \cdot)$ denotes the inner product on $L^2({\bf R}^n)$ and $t \geq s > r_0$.
+In this section, we prove Theorem \ref{T2}.
+The nonexistence of wave operators for long-range perturbations was first considered by Dollard \cite{Do}, and this approach was applied to some Hamiltonians, see e.g., Ozawa \cite{O}, Jensen-Ozawa \cite{JO}, Ishida \cite{I}, \cite{I2}.
+In particular, we refer to the approach of Ozawa \cite{O}.
+Let $(\cdot, \cdot)$ denote the inner products on $L^2({\bf R}^n)$ and $t \geq s > r_0 \CR{>0}$.
 In the proof, we assume that that transformed wave operator